CPCCWHS1001 Prepare to Work Safely in the Construction Industry

 Student who do not bring 100 points of ID on the day will not be accepted into the course and will have to rebook, paying 50% of the course cost.

-Once a competent mark is awarded, learners will be issued with a Statement of Attainment for CPCCOHS1001A Work safely in the construction industry.
+Once a competent mark is awarded, learners will be issued with a Statement of Attainment for CPCCWHS1001 Prepare to work safely in the construction industry.
 This Unit of Competency is Nationally Recognised Training from Construction, Plumbing and Services Training Package.